xKeegan01/passport-google-oauth20/README.md

 [passport-facebook](http://www.passportjs.org/packages/passport-facebook/)

-This a repo that will be used as a reference in future.
+This is a repo that will be used as a reference in future.

 P.S.
 Just learning to code...